mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 word were to get out to the greater Imperium, it would be a public relations nightmare.
-Piracy results from economic strife and the Imperium hopes to rejuvenate Chant’s ailing worlds.
+Piracy results from economic strife and the Imperium hopes to rejuvenate Chant's ailing worlds.
 While the navy is not averse to using force, they are attempting to win hearts and minds instead.
 They hope to provide viable alternatives for those who have turned to piracy.